Polyhedron: Convex polyhedra

 Some convex polyhedra possess a midsphere, a sphere tangent to each of their edges, which is intermediate in radius between the insphere and circumsphere for polyhedra in which all these spheres are present.
 Every convex polyhedron is combinatorially equivalent to a canonical polyhedron, a polyhedron that has a midsphere whose center coincides with the centroid of its tangent points with edges.
 The shape of the canonical polyhedron (but not its scale or position) is uniquely determined by the combinatorial structure of the given polyhedron.

 Herschel graph is planar and three-connected, satisfying Steinitz's theorem.
 This results in a convex enneahedron with nine quadrilateral faces.

 By forgetting the face structure, any polyhedron gives rise to a graph, called the skeleton of the polyhedron, with corresponding vertices and edges.
 Such figures have a long history: Leonardo da Vinci devised frame models of the regular solids, which he drew for Pacioli's book Divina Proportione, and similar wire-frame polyhedra appear in M.C.
 Escher's print Stars.
 One highlight of this approach is Steinitz's theorem, which gives a purely graph-theoretic characterization of the skeletons of convex polyhedra: it states that the skeleton of every convex polyhedron is a planar graph with three-connected, and every such graph is the skeleton of some convex polyhedron.
+In other words, these are the connected graphs that can be drawn in the plane without any edges crossing, and that stay connected after removing any two of its vertices.

 Prominent non-convex polyhedra include the star polyhedra.
 The regular star polyhedra, also known as the Kepler-Poinsot polyhedra, are constructible via stellation or faceting of regular convex polyhedra.
 Stellation is the process of extending the faces (within their planes) so that they meet.
-Faceting is the process of removing parts of a polyhedron to create new faces (or facets) without creating any new vertices).
+Faceting is the process of removing parts of a polyhedron to create new faces (or facets) without creating any new vertices.
 A facet of a polyhedron is any polygon whose corners are vertices of the polyhedron, and is not a face; for example, a polygon involving diagonals (face diagonals or space diagonals).
 The stellation and faceting are inverse or reciprocal processes: the dual of some stellation is a faceting of the dual to the original polyhedron.
 Other examples are the Chazelle polyhedron and toroidal polyhedra.